- Academic Affairs

-- If a written report is required, it must be provided within forty-eight (48) hours of the event that gave reason to believe that a child has been subjected to abuse or neglect.
+- If a written report is required, it must be provided within 48 hours of the event that gave reason to believe that a child has been subjected to abuse or neglect.

-- Whether the alleged perpetrator was a parent, household or family member, or other person who had care, custody or supervision of the child when the maltreatment occurred; and
+- Whether the alleged perpetrator was a parent, household or family member, or other person who had care, custody, or supervision of the child when the maltreatment occurred.

 - Whether the child was injured, harmed, or at substantial risk of harm as a result of the alleged maltreatment.